ibm-watson-data-lab/seti_at_ibm/setigopublic.md

 ### Meta-data and location of Candidate Events
 ##### GET /v1/aca/meta/{ra}/{dec}

+**Description**:
+See the `/v1/aca/meta/all` endpoint instead to download the entire SignalDB table.

-**Description**: Given the RA and DEC celestial coordinates for a position in the sky, returns a JSON object containing the meta-data and file location of each candidate event for that RA/DEC coordinate.
+Given the RA and DEC celestial coordinates for a position in the sky, returns a JSON object containing the meta-data and file location of each candidate event for that RA/DEC coordinate.
 The meta-data are the data found in the [SignalDB](https://github.com/ibmjstart/SETI/docs/signaldb.md).